United States forms

 - When filing I-485 Supplement A alongside I-864 (Affidavit of support required with adjustment of status)

-- Failing to submit evidence of physical presence when it is necessary.
+- Failure to submit evidence of physical presence when required.

-Form I-485 Supplement J is utilized to confirm a valid job offer or to request job portability under INA Section 204(j) for employment-based applicants seeking adjustment of status.
+Form I-485 Supplement J is utilized to confirm a valid job offer or to request job portability for employment-based applicants seeking adjustment of status in the United States, as detailed in the [EB-2 Employment-Based Second Preference](/en/united-states/visas/eb-2) guide.

 - Therefore, the adjudication of Supplement J, for applicants requesting job portability under INA section 204(j), is primarily limited to a determination of whether you have a valid job offer from a U.S. employer that is in the same or a similar occupational classification as the position for which the underlying Form I-140 was filed and approved.